 Despite a rocky start, Chris Beech’s Carlisle United team are perched on top of the Sky Bet League Two table after some scintillating form in November and December.
 Beech looks to have assembled a team full of passion, prowesses and panache which will surely be challenging for the title at the business end of the season.

-United’s season got off to a bad start failing to win the first three competitive games; in the EFL Trophy, EFL Cup and League two with an aggregate nine goals against and only one goal scored.
-Light relief came with one-nil victory at home to strugglers Southend United in front of 1000 fans, but hopes of a revival were quashed after a dispiriting one goal loss away to Scunthorpe United.
+United’s season got off to a bad start failing to win the first three competitive games; in the EFL Trophy, EFL Cup and League two with an aggregate of nine goals against and only one goal scored.
+Light relief came with a one-nil victory at home to strugglers Southend United in front of 1000 fans, but hopes of a revival were quashed after a dispiriting one goal loss away to Scunthorpe United.

 United fans were not happy:

 Playing mellish in midfield should be a sackable offence